Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Experiments and Results

-Results are shown in Table \ref{tab:results_video}, obtained by extracting 30 frames from the input video.
-The introduced pipeline in combination with the proposed model is able to recover accurate and metrically correct 3D breast surfaces, reaching a CD of less than 2 mm compared to 2.3 mm when using the iRBSM for surface reconstruction.
+Results are shown in Table \ref{tab:results_video}, obtained by extracting 30 frames from the input video over time.
+The introduced pipeline in combination with the proposed model is able to recover accurate 3D breast surfaces, reaching a CD of less than 2 mm in the metrical setting compared to 2.3 mm when using the iRBSM for surface reconstruction.
 This improvement is also evident visually, as shown in Figure \ref{fig:qual_results_video}.
 Our model yields high-fidelity 3D surface reconstructions, successfully capturing even fine anatomical details such as skin folds and nipples.
 Moreover, the point clouds obtained via SfM appear remarkably accurate, despite the relatively low quality of the extracted video frames, which suffer from noise and suboptimal lighting during capture.
 We attribute this robustness to VGGSfM’s learning-based approach, as we found that traditional methods such as COLMAP \citep{schoenberger2016sfm} produce \textit{significantly} noisier and sparser point clouds, even after moderate parameter tuning.
+Interestingly, when using our first strategy to obtain real-world scale reconstructions (which requires the measurement of an additional landmark distance on the real subject), CD decreases only by 0.01 mm, suggesting that approximate metrical reconstructions are sufficient in practice.